-BMP-3 is Soviet and Russian armored combat tracked vehicle designed to transport personnel to the front line and increase its mobility, armament, and defense on the battlefield in the context of nuclear weapons and joint operations with tanks in battle.
+BMP-3 is a Soviet and Russian armored combat-tracked vehicle designed to transport personnel to the front line and increase its mobility, armament, and defense in the context of nuclear weapons and joint operations with tanks in battle.

-BMP-3 stands for Boevaya Mashina Pehoty 3 (Infantry Combat Vehicle 3), and it is a successor to the BMP-1 and BMP-2.
-It was developed by the Kurgan Special Design Bureau of Mechanical Engineering.
+BMP-3 stands for Boevaya Mashina Pehoty 3 (Infantry Combat Vehicle 3), a successor to the BMP-1 and BMP-2.
+The Kurgan Special Design Bureau of Mechanical Engineering developed it.
 BMP-3 is produced at OJSC Kurganmashzavod.
 It was first publicly demonstrated in 1990 at the Parade in honor of the 45th anniversary of Victory in the Great Patriotic War.

 The target was the T-55 tank; as a result, the sight and tank observation devices were disabled, a 100-mm gun was pierced in 4 places, and fractures with cracks appeared on the upper frontal part.
 The design of the BMP-3 introduced 111 inventions and patents of specialists of the Special Design Bureau of Mechanical Engineering.

 - Large box-type hull with almost horizontal glacis plate, nose slopes back under front of the hull, vertical hull siders rear with two small doors in the hull rear.
 Mounted on either side of the hull front is a 7.62 mm machine gun firing forwards

 - The circular turret in the center of the hull with two hatches, over the frontal 180 degrees of the turret is another layer of armor, a long-barreled 100 mm gun with 30 mm cannon mounted coaxially to the right, distinctive box over the rear of the main armament.